ADHD

 Does this sound familiar?

-• Are you or your child struggling with identity or knowing who you are?
+• Are you or your child struggling with questions of identity?

-• Does it feel hard to establish a “new normal” after things have changed?
+• Does it feel hard to find a “new normal” after things have changed?

-• Are you looking to improve your relationships with others, but aren’t sure where to start?
+• Are you hoping to strengthen your relationships but aren’t sure where to begin?

 I Can Help.

-• I work from a systemic lens, looking to understand you in the context of the communities you are a part of.
+• I work from a systemic lens, seeking to understand you within the context of the communities and relationships you’re part of.

-• My approach is trauma-integrated and attachment-based.
-This means that I deeply consider the impact of trauma and our earliest relationships on how we exist in the world today.
+• My approach is trauma-integrated and attachment-based, meaning I thoughtfully consider how trauma and our earliest relationships shape how we experience the world today.

 What can you expect?

-• I use a strength-based approach where we move at your pace.
+• A strength-based approach where we move at your pace.

 Mayan McDermott, MA